hardikagarwal26/parking_dekho/README.md

 To get started with ParkingDekho, follow these steps:

-1. **Download the App**: Download ParkMyCar from the Google Play Store or Apple App Store.
-2. **Sign Up/Login**: Create an account or log in to your existing account.
+1. **Sign Up/Login**: Create an account or log in to your existing account.
-3. **Enable Location Services**: Allow the app to access your device's location to find nearby parking spots.
+2. **Enable Location Services**: Allow the app to access your device's location to find nearby parking spots.
-4. **Find Parking**: Explore available parking spots near your location on the map.
+3. **Find Parking**: Explore available parking spots near your location on the map.
-5. **Book Parking**: Select a parking spot, choose your preferred time duration, and book it.
+4. **Book Parking**: Select a parking spot, choose your preferred time duration, and book it.
-6. **Navigate**: Follow the directions provided by the app to reach your booked parking spot.
+5. **Navigate**: Follow the directions provided by the app to reach your booked parking spot.

 ## Permissions